 - Copy the issuer url to your local machine.

-Now you can supply the created resources and values to the stack by setting
+Now you can supply the created resources and values to the stack by editing

 TENZIR_PLATFORM_OIDC_PROVIDER_NAME="Entra ID"